tournesol-app/tournesol/backend/README.md

 alert on Discord.

 It takes 2 optional arguments:
-- `-s` only display the results in stdout and don't send a Discord alert
+- `-s` display the results only in the standard output (no alert sent)
 - `-d date` with format YYYY-mm-dd check between the date and the day before

 ```shell